OlegSliusar/learning-english-guide/README.md

 ---

-To reach a **hight level of English**, we need to develop all our skills:
+To reach a high level of English, we need to develop all our skills:

 1. **Reading**
 2. **Listening**